-Falling asset-based revenue multiples during the Global Financial Crisis (GFC) caused many business owners who had leveraged to buy a book of clients significant financial stress, with some businesses failing altogether.
+Falling asset-based revenue multiples during the Global Financial Crisis (GFC) caused many business owners who had leveraged to buy a book of clients significant financial stress.
 Purchasers who paid multiples of 3.5 to 4.0 found their effective purchase multiple closer to 7.0 after the clients' asset values had been halved by falling markets.
 The fall in clients' assets also started the trend in falling revenue multiples as buyers became more cautious.